frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 *Code Fragment 3 - Tabulation Function for the nth Term*{: class="legend"}

 Unlike the previous recursive function, this function uses an iterative approach known as tabulation, a bottom-up Dynamic Programming technique.
-In the Example 3, the `fibonacci_tabulation()` function uses a list, `dp`, to store the results of all subproblems, building the solution from the bottom up.
-It is important to note that data is being stored in Example 3.
+In this implementation, the `fibonacci_tabulation()` function uses a list, `dp`, to store the results of all subproblems, building the solution from the bottom up.
+It is important to note that data is being stored in this tabulation approach.

 Indeed!
 But look closely.
 The `fibonacci_tabulation()` function is an example of tabulation, not memoization, due to the distinct manner in which subproblems are solved and their solutions stored.